 The other constraints, image quality and airmass, are the same as for other instruments.
 Note that the image quality at the wavelength of observation - in the mid-infrared for VISIR - is typically much better than the seeing in the optical as measured by e.g. the seeing monitor (DIMM, see also § 2.3).
 Please consult the ETC for estimates of the image quality in a specific filter for given ambient conditions.
-During proposal submission (phase I) the requested seeing in the V-band has to be specified, while during the preparation of the OBs in phase II, the image quality at the wavelength of observation has to be specified.
-Consistency between the seeing specified at phase I and the image quality specified in phase II will be checked during the verification of the OBs.
 If several wavelengths are observed in one OB (e.g. several filters in an imaging OB) the image quality refers to the shortest wavelength of the observation.
 For other wavelength within the OB, the requested image quality then follows a linear relationship, such as the diffraction limit.